 - Cayenne powder

 - Essential oils

-As a note, do not use mace or pepper sprays for aggressive dogs unless you are under a dog attack These can be very damaging and they don’t always work on animals.
+Will pepper hurt dogs?
+Yes.
+Do not use mace or pepper sprays for aggressive dogs unless you are under a dog attack These can be very damaging and they don’t always work on animals.

 - How to get your dog to stop digging

 - How to keep dogs out of the garden